 Update July 18, 2019: Since original publication on July 15, average price figures have been updated for North Willamette Valley Chardonnay, Pinot gris and Pinot noir and South Willamette Valley Pinot gris and Pinot noir.

-The preliminary pricing report for grapes from the 2017 Oregon Vineyard and Winery Survey is now available.
-The report includes weighted average prices and median prices by region and variety, as well as minimum and maximum prices per ton to provide a more comprehensive picture of pricing around the state.
+The preliminary pricing report for grapes from the 2018 Oregon Vineyard and Winery Survey is now available.
+The report includes weighted average prices and median prices as well as minimum and maximum prices per ton by variety.
+Where enough data points allow, regional pricing provides a comprehensive picture of grape prices throughout the state.

-Bob and his team at the University of Oregon are currently wrapping up analysis of all submitted data and are preparing to release the full 2017 Oregon Vineyard and Winery Report in August.
-The full report will be shared with the industry via email and posted to this website in August.
+Bob and his team at the University of Oregon are currently wrapping up analysis of all submitted data and are preparing to release the full 2018 Oregon Vineyard and Winery Report in August, at which point it will be shared via email and posted to the OWB’s industry website.

 Past reports can be found here.

 The annual Oregon Vineyard and Winery Report is used to communicate Oregon wine industry facts such as grape pricing, economic impact, market growth and more.
 Contact Jess Willey at the Oregon Wine Board for more information.